-UK IRB policies state that IRB-related research records must be retained for a minimum of 6 years after study closure.
-Do you confirm that you will retain all IRB-related records for a minimum of 6 years after study closure?
+[UK IRB policies](#) state that IRB-related research records must be retained for a minimum of 6 years after study closure.
+Check this item to confirm that you will retain all IRB-related records for a minimum of 6 years after study closure.